 Detail Comparison Using Lightroom

-All default sharpness and color noise settings turned off.
+All default sharpness and color noise settings are turned off.

 Test 2 – Shadow Recovery